 Trail Stewardship

 We are stewards of the trails we use on the course.
-Since 2002, volunteers associated with the race have been clearing blowdown from most of the trails on the course in both the Middle Fork District of the Willamette National Forest and the Bend/Ft Rock District of the Deschutes National Forest.
+Since 2002, volunteers associated with the race have been clearing blowdown from most of the trails on the course in both the Middle Fork District of the Willamette National Forest and the Bend/Ft Rock and Crescent Districts of the Deschutes National Forest.
 Since all the trails we use in the race are outside of wilderness areas, we can use chainsaws to clear the blowdown until fire danger is too high.

 We don’t just do trail work on the Waldo trails From 2009-2011, Craig was the steward of 9.3 miles of the Pacific Crest Trail north of Irish and Taylor Lakes in the Three Sisters Wilderness.
 In wilderness areas chainsaws are not allowed so we got plenty of time on the misery whip.
 From 2011 to 2014, he was the steward of 16 miles of the PCT from Willamette Pass to Charlton Lake.
 Since 2015 Ed Willson has taken on the responsibility.
 Being steward of the PCT means being responsible for not just clearing the blowdown but also assessing tread and drainage issues and ensuring resources are allocated to address any problems.
 This is done through Pacific Crest Trail Association, a non-profit group that maintains the whole 2600 miles of the PCT from Mexico to Canada.